 Jump to navigation

-Full Benefit Medicare-Medicaid Enrollees are Coloradans who have both Medicare and regular Colorado Medicaid coverage.
+Full Benefit Medicare-Medicaid Enrollees are Coloradans who have both Medicare and regular Health First Colorado (Colorado's Medicaid Program) coverage.

 On September 1, 2014, we will start enrolling Full Benefit Medicare-Medicaid Enrollees into the Accountable Care Collaborative (ACC).
 We will assign you to the Regional Care Collaborative Organization in your area.
 Your Regional Care Collaborative Organization will help coordinate your care.
 They will also make sure you are getting the services you need and seeing the right type of provider.